 Field Description Clip ID Unique identifier of the clip on the server.
 Ex: 111A The clip ID is followed by the "Creating" message when the clip is in the process of being created, copied or moved to this location.
-For more information on growing clips, refer to the section 9.2.5 'Recall and Playback of Growing Clips', on page 40 Clip "rank" Clip rank depending on the channel on which it has been created : Primary ("" next to the clip ID) Secondary ("=" next to the clip ID) The clip rank information is highlighted in blue if the clip is protected.
+For more information on growing clips, refer to the section 9.2.5 'Recall and Playback of Growing Clips', on page 41 Clip "rank" Clip rank depending on the channel on which it has been created: Primary ("" next to the clip ID) Secondary ("=" next to the clip ID) The clip rank information is highlighted in blue if the clip is protected.
 Clip name Name of the clip, either automatically assigned or defined by the user.
-Archive Status if the clip ID is blinking green, the clip is flagged for archiving, but not yet archived if the clip ID is permanently highlighted in green, the archiving of the clip has been completed aronning of the clip has been completed
+Archive Status if the clip ID is blinking green, the clip is flagged for archiving, but not yet archived if the clip ID is permanently highlighted in green, the archiving of the clip has been completed